andre-sequeira10/HPC-Quantum/part1_quantum_computing_and_classical_simulation.md

 </div>

-As we can see, the amount of memory grows exponentially with the number of qubits.
+**The amount of memory grows exponentially with the number of qubits**.
 For example, to store a quantum state of 30 qubits, one needs 16GB of memory - the memory of a regular laptop.
 For 40 qubits one already needs 16TB.
 Therefore, in the absence of real quantum hardware, to simulate quantum phenomena we need to use HPC systems *where memory can be distributed across several computing processing units*.

 ## 2. Single-qubit gates <a id ="2-single-qubit-gates-"></a>